 If I’m planning to use a stain on the furniture, such as on a table top, I’ll sand really well, to remove the finish.
 For this I would pull out my powered random orbital sander and use a coarse grit, like 80 grit to start.
 Then finish with a fine grit, either by hand or with the orbital sander.

 Step 3: Clean Your Furniture Before Painting

 The next step is to clean your furniture.
 Good options include a 50/50 mix of denatured alcohol and water or a mixture of Dawn Dish Soap and warm water.
 Another option is White Lightening by Dixie Belle Paint Company.
 This comes in granular form and you mix it with water.
 This is what I use most, although I still use the denatured alcohol and water mixture on some things.
 After you clean your item, rinse it well with plain water.
-Check out Dixie Belle White Lightening: https://dixiebellepaint.com/white-lightning-cleaner-8oz/
+Check out Dixie Belle White Lightening and other Dixie Belle products on Amazon or on https://dixiebellepaint.com/

 Step 4: Check Your Furniture For Stains or Odors

 If you have very dark old wood, such as Mahogany, and you plan to paint it white, you will need to apply a primer.
 The primer’s purpose is to prevent bleed through of the tannins in the wood.
 Here is a blog post from one of my favorite furniture painters on how to check for the likelihood of bleed through. https://rootsandwingsfurniture.com/blog/when-to-use-primer/.
 My advice is, if in doubt, apply the primer.
 Most primers are also good at blocking odor.

 A Little More About Primers